DKFZ-ODCF/SophiaWorkflow/README.md

   * `possibleTumorSampleNamePrefixes`
   * `sample_list`

 However, this mode is less safe and clear than the previous more explicit way of calling the workflow.
+On the longer run, we will implemented the metadata provisioning via metadata table which is more convenient for calling and less error prone.

 ## Changelist